 Will remote field activities (including telehealth), field supervision, and field seminar hours count toward the required field hours?

 During the 2021-2022 academic years, in keeping with the CSWE guidelines, the SSW will allow for remote field activity, field supervision, and field seminar hours to count toward MSW students’ field hours.

 If I am working in a social service agency, may I do my field placement in the agency where I am employed?

 You may be able to do an Employed Social Work (ESW) placement.
-In keeping with CSWE’s updated guidance on employment-based field in the context of the coronavirus pandemic, the SSW will be more flexible in the use of ESW placements in the 2020-2021 and 2021-2022 academic years.
+In keeping with CSWE’s updated guidance on employment-based field in the context of the coronavirus pandemic, the SSW will be more flexible in the use of ESW placements in 2021-2022 academic years.
 Please contact the Field Education Department at email@example.com if you are interested in exploring this.

 Field Seminars and Site Visits

 Will my Field Seminars meet in person or be held online in the 2020-2021 and 2021-2022 academic years?

 Field Seminars will be held in person during the 2021-2022 academic year.
 Students will receive information from the Field Advising Seminar instructor.